domw30/building-rspec/README.md

 The exercise structure is stated below.

+I have completed the exercises in exercise_1.rb file. exercise_spec.rb has been used to reference tests purely as notes.

 ## Exercise 1
 We won't be using RSpec today — we'll be building our own version of it.
 So don't worry about requiring it or installing it.